D4wnstar/aetherwisp/Nuclear physics/Structure/Nuclear shell model.md

 :::image
 ![[Closed shells spin-orbit.png|400]]
 A diagram showing shells according to the spin-orbit-corrected Woods-Saxon mean potential.
 The left side shows the shells predicted by uncorrected Woods-Saxon.
 Notice how all known magic numbers (2, 8, 20, 28, 50, 82, 126) are reproduced, and how much splitting SO coupling introduces.
-By the way, the number 184 is possibly correct theoretical prediction of a new magic number!
+By the way, the number 184 is a (possibly correct) theoretical prediction of a new magic number!
 :::

 In notation, the quantum number $j$ is usually specified by an additional subscript.
 For example, for the state $n=1$ and $l=3$ (i.e. the level $1f$), one would write the two possible states as